-MLB’s decision to move All-Star Game from Atlanta has reach, relevance – and ramifications
+MLB’s decision to move All-Star Game from Atlanta has reach, relevance and ramifications

 It’s important to note, contrary to the repeated claims of President Biden — false claims — that the new Georgia rules do not shorten the hours that polls are open.
 Indeed, they even expand the opportunity to cast early ballots in some counties.

-But to hide behind those realities is to ignore the fact that the Georgia’s state board of elections can now seize control of ballot counting from local authorities.
+But to hide behind those realities is to ignore the fact that Georgia’s state board of elections can now seize control of ballot counting from local authorities.
 It’s to ignore the limits on ballot drop boxes that make them all but irrelevant.
 It’s to discount the dismissal of mobile voting centers that can help ease the burden at overcrowded polling spots and encourage people to vote.

-The Braves, to their shame, said they were “deeply disappointed,” and distanced themselves from MLB’s move.
+The Braves, to their shame, said they were “deeply disappointed” and distanced themselves from MLB’s move.
 They could have said, “We understand, and we’ll work to make Georgia more inclusive.”
-But apparently, they know their base.
+But apparently they know their base.

 “The Braves organization will continue to stress the importance of equal voting opportunities and we had hoped our city could use this event as a platform to enhance the discussion,” the Braves said in a statement.